 The event will serve as a barometer for the use of LNG-fueled NGVs within a transcontinental motor corridor, contributing to the development of natural gas filling infrastructure along the Europe – China route and the harmonization of regulations on the use of refuelers and gas-powered machinery in the participating countries.

 CNPC is a major Chinese oil and gas company.
 KunLun Energy Company Limited, a subsidiary of CNPC, is focused on, among other things, the development of China’s NGV market.
 The subsidiary controls a network of CNG and LNG filling stations across various Chinese regions, three LNG import terminals, and a large number of LNG plants.
 In addition, CNPC’s corporate structure includes specialized design subdivisions that develop special equipment for the NGV sector.

 KazMunayGas National Company is an operator for hydrocarbon exploration, production, processing and transportation, representing the government in the oil and gas sector of the Republic of Kazakhstan.
 The KazMunayGas National Company Group, which was set up in 2002, comprises 220 entities.

 Uniper SE is a subsidiary of E.ON SE focused on power generation and global energy trading.
 Gazprom and Uniper collaborate in gas supplies and transportation abroad, as well as implement joint sci-tech and socio-cultural programs.

 The Europe – China international transit corridor is an ambitious integrated investment project spanning Russia, Kazakhstan, and China.
 It will be more than 8,000 kilometers long.

-Efforts to create natural gas filling infrastructure along the route of the Europe – China corridor are being taken as part of cooperation between Gazprom, CNPC, and KazMunayGas.
+Efforts to create natural gas filling infrastructure along the route of the Europe – China route are being taken as part of cooperation between Gazprom, CNPC, and KazMunayGas.
 The respective memorandum was signed at the 7th St. Petersburg International Gas Forum on October 5, 2017.